MGAndroidProjects/WeatherWise-Releases/readme.md

 ## Features:

 -  Proper material design with support for **material you design**
--  Custom accent colors for Android 11 and below.
+-  Custom accent colors when dynamic theming is off.
 -  Get **current weather**
 -  Weather based on GPS location or manual entered text with autocomplete.
 -  Get **forecast for 5 days of 3 hour interval**